 And that’s just looking at the cost of the product.
 When you examine the associated costs for processing returns including things like delivery, man-hours for processing, and additional wastage costs, that number skyrockets.

-In the US, return delivery costs are expected to hit $550 billion by 2020.
+In the US, online return delivery costs are expected to hit $550 billion by 2020.

 With each passing year, more and more people are returning products.

 The cost of which is a slow moving disease.
 One which is destroying the profits and revenues of countless businesses.

 And if you don’t do something to address your return rate, you could find yourself making a net loss on your sales rather than the profits you so desperately need.

 Reducing online returns is one of the key actions you need to take to increase your profit margins.